Here are some practical tips for moving out of your apartment in Switzerland, from terminating your lease to forwarding your post.

 Contact the commune in your current place of residence.
 Do this in plenty of time, as you may have to advise them in person.
-You will also have to tell your new commune but you can wait until after you have moved before you do this.
-You can find out more from the Residents’ Registration Office.
+You also must inform your new commune but you can wait until after moving.
+Find out more from the Residents’ Registration Office.

-You may also have to obtain a new residence permit if you are moving to a new canton and you can obtain further information from the Federal Office for Migration.
-In addition if you have a B permit you will need to inform the Office Cantonal de la Population (OCP).
+You may also have to obtain a new residence permit if you move to a new canton.
+Obtain further information from the Federal Office for Migration.
+If you have a B permit, you must inform the Office Cantonal de la Population (OCP).

 5. Service providers

-Let all utility or service providers know that you are leaving including those supplying: electricity, gas, television, telephone, Internet services, insurance etc. In the case of water, gas and electricity your bill may transfer with you to your new address, if you continue to live in Switzerland.
-Don’t forget to also advise Billag, the organisation responsible for radio and TV licenses.
+Let all utility or service providers know that you are leaving including those supplying: electricity, gas, television, telephone, Internet services, insurance etc. In the case of water, gas, and electricity, your bill may transfer with you to your new Swiss address.
+Don’t forget to also advise Billag, the organization responsible for radio and TV licenses.

 6. Re-direct your post

-You can opt to forward your mail to your new address by contacting Swiss Post and completing a change of address form.
-This should be done at least 7 days in advance.
+You can forward your mail to your new address by contacting Swiss Post and completing a change of address form.
+Do this at least seven days in advance.

-As your vehicle registration is linked to your address, you will need to contact the cantonal office for vehicles to change your vehicle registration.
-This can often be done online, although you will still need to forward the corresponding documents.
+As your vehicle registration is linked to your address, you must contact the cantonal office for vehicles.
+You can usually do this online.
+You still need to forward the corresponding documents.

-Don’t forget you will also have to get your driver’s license changed to your new address, although again, you can do much of this online
+Don’t forget you also have to change your driver’s license to your new address.
+You can do much of this online

 8. Keep your bank account open

 This will allow you your landlord to forward your deposit (less any deductions for damages).
-Additionally, keeping your account open will enable any subsequent transactions to be processed, such as refunds from utility providers or tax authorities.
+Additionally, keeping your account open enables subsequent transactions, such as refunds from utility providers or tax authorities.
 Remember though to cancel any standing orders or direct debits.

-This must not exceed three months rent and should have been lodged by the landlord in a bank account in the tenant’s name.
-Once both you and the landlord agree the deposit will be returned to you, less any deductions but with the addition of any interest.
+This must not exceed three months’ rent.
+It should have been lodged by the landlord in a bank account in the tenant’s name.
+Once both you and the landlord agree, the bank returns the deposit, less any deductions but with the addition of any interest.

 10. Return the keys

 Don’t forget to give these back, either directly to the landlord or to the management agent.
-You may be entitled to a day’s statutory leave to help with moving so take advantage of this if you can.
-Once you have handed the keys back, you’re done!
+You may be entitled to a day’s statutory leave to help with moving; take advantage of this if you can.
+Once you hand the keys back, that’s it!